Counting customers in mobile business_The case of free to play

 In the first and most straightforward interpretation of the churn prediction task, we consider a player without a single session after the cutoff date as churn.
 We will refer to this problem definition as P1.
 See Fig. 1(left) where these players are marked green while red is used for returning players.
 P1 only allows a very harsh decision on churning players, which is not very useful for real-world applications as with no play session left, the chances of reactivating the player in question is very low (at least from within the game).
 To relax this definition, and thus make it more applicable for real-world settings, we can label players as churners that have a low number of sessions or days to play after the cutoff date (soft churn).
 The remaining days of play have to fall into the range of a sliding window of size drlx.
 This relaxation can be interpreted as a separation of engaged and no longer engaged players, as opposed to the harsher separation of churned and non-churned players.
 From an industry point of view, this distinction is valuable as the players who are likely to quit playing soon are easier to reach and potentially incentivize to stay in the game, whereas players who have already left are harder to reach and incentivize.
 We will refer to this relaxed problem definition as P2.
 Fig. 1(right) shows an example of P2 and also allows for a comparison of P1 and P2.

-Churned players as TRUE and returning players as FALSE. it is very important to decide on the absence time d(churn) (in days) figure1after which a player is considered to have left the game.
+Churned players as TRUE and returning players as FALSE. it is very important to decide on the absence time d(churn) (in days) after which a player is considered to have left the game.

 Method 1: all churned players: positive examples.